official-notfishvr/CSharp-Best-Saber-Quest-Mods/README.md

 todo

-- TypeGenerator (dont know how to get working)
+- make sure TypeGenerator and Transpiler both work for the gen types
+- change SampleMod to use the new TypeGenerator types

 what is working?